St. Louis Construction Accident Attorneys

 Unlike a typical car accident, a construction injury can involve multiple contractors, subcontractors, equipment manufacturers, property owners, and insurers — each pointing fingers at someone else.
 Navigating that complexity requires an attorney who investigates thoroughly, identifies every liable party, and prepares a case strong enough to hold them all accountable.

-At Meyerkord Law Group, founding attorney Geoff Meyerkord is personally on every case we accept.
-We move quickly to preserve job site evidence before it disappears — and we prepare every case as though it will go to trial.
+At Meyerkord Law Group, founding attorney Geoff Meyerkord is personally involved in every case we accept.
+We move quickly to preserve job site evidence before it disappears, and we prepare every case as though it will go to trial.

 - 30+ Years Trial Experience